LePsychicPink/LePsychicPink.github.io/source/_posts/HostButterflyStep.md

 1. Toggle the github pages by changing deploy branch to `none` and back to the branch you like

-2. Go to your hexo project and run `hexo generate` to create missing static file

-3. Install hexo git deployer by
+2. Install hexo git deployer by

 ```
 npm install hexo-deployer-git --save